Academic Standards for Undergraduates in Mechanical Engineering

 Mechanical Engineering Major Program Electives

-A passing grade is required for: (Senior) Design Elective, Math Elective, Technical Elective, Major Approved Elective I and II, and any additional Major Approved Electives, if needed to meet the 9-credit minimum of 3000+ MAE elective courses.
+A passing grade is required for: (Senior) Design Elective, Math Elective, Technical Elective, Major Approved Elective I, II and III, and any additional Major Approved Electives, if needed to meet the 9-credit minimum of 3000+ MAE elective courses.

-note: the S/U option is allowed only for Liberal Studies Distribution and Advisor Approved Elective courses with only one S/U used per semester to fulfill a degree requirement.
+note: the S/U option is allowed only for Liberal Studies Distribution and Advisor Approved Elective courses.
 Exception: If one course is only offered as S/U, the S/U option may be applied towards an additional course during the same term.
 Consult the Engineering Handbook for additional S/U policies.

 The Curriculum requirements described above apply to the class of 2004 and beyond.